KAIST-VCLAB/EgocentricReconstruction/README.md

 ## License

-Hyeonjoong Jang, Andreas Meuleman, Dahyun Kang, Donggun Kim, Christian Richardt, and Min H. Kim have developed this software and related documentation (the "Software"); confidential use in source form of the Software, without modification, is permitted provided that the following conditions are met:
+Hyeonjoong Jang, Andreas Meuleman, Dahyun Kang, Donggun Kim, and Min H. Kim have developed this software and related documentation (the "Software"); confidential use in source form of the Software, without modification, is permitted provided that the following conditions are met:

 Neither the name of the copyright holder nor the names of any contributors may be used to endorse or promote products derived from the Software without specific prior written permission.